open-telemetry/opentelemetry-dotnet-instrumentation/docs/manual-instrumentation.md

             }
     ```

-1. Register your `ActivitySource` in OpenTelemetry.AutoInstrumentation
+4. Register your `ActivitySource` in OpenTelemetry.AutoInstrumentation
-by setting enironemental variable `OTEL_DOTNET_AUTO_ADDITIONAL_SOURCES`.
+by setting the `OTEL_DOTNET_AUTO_ADDITIONAL_SOURCES` environmental variable.
-Value can be set either to very specific value `Examples.ManualInstrumentations.Registerd`
+You can set the value to either `Examples.ManualInstrumentations.Registerd`
-or to `Examples.ManualInstrumentations.*` which registers whole prefix.
+or to `Examples.ManualInstrumentations.*`, which registers the entire prefix.

-You can see example console application with auto (`HttpClient`) and manual
+You can see a sample console application with auto (`HttpClient`) and manual
 instrumentation [here](..\examples\ManualInstrumenation\Examples.ManualInstrumentations).

-Please note that `Activity` created for `NonRegistered.ManualInstrumentations`
+>  Note that an `Activity` created for `NonRegistered.ManualInstrumentations`
-`ActivitySoruce` will be not handled by the OpenTelemetry AutoInstrumentation.
+`ActivitySoruce` is not handled by the OpenTelemetry Automatic Instrumentation.

 Further reading: